stephenlee66/bc2407-retail-demand-forecasting/README.md

 ## 📌 Project Overview

-This project develops a machine learning pipeline to forecast weekly units sold across **76 stores** and **28 SKUs** spanning January 2022 to July 2024.
-The pipeline engineers time-series features at three levels (store-SKU, store, SKU), compares Linear Regression, MARS, and Random Forest models, and deploys the best model in an interactive Shiny application that predicts promotion impact.
+This project develops a ML pipeline to forecast weekly units sold across **76 stores** and **28 SKUs** spanning January 2022 to July 2024.
+The pipeline engineers time-series features at 3 levels (store-SKU, store, SKU), compares Linear Regression, MARS, and Random Forest models, and deploys the best model in an interactive Shiny application that predicts promotion impact.

 The final Random Forest model achieved **R² = 0.77** and **RMSE = 21.51** on the test set, with `is_featured_sku` as the dominant predictor.